- Laser skin resurfacing uses powerful light to remove scar tissue and encourage new skin growth.

 Recovery time

-Depending on the type of laser used, it can take up to two weeks for your face to recover following laser therapy.
-Recovery times for smaller, less invasive procedures can be as short as three days.
+Depending on the type of laser used, it can take up to 2 weeks for the skin to fully recover following treatment; for smaller, less invasive procedures, recovery can be as brief as 3 days.
+However, downtime is typically not needed, and most patients are usually fit to resume their usual activities the next day or just a few days after treatment.

 Results and Reviews

-Patients are usually satisfied with laser treatments.
-Almost all patients report feeling some discomfort during and following the procedure, but the improved appearance of the treatment area makes up for this.
+Most patients are satisfied with their results following laser skin resurfacing treatments.
+Almost all report feeling some discomfort during and following the procedure, but see a noticeable improvement in their skin’s appearance and texture.

 Before and Afters